-Name Age Position Director Since Joel Slutzky(1) 61 Chairman of the Board and Chief Executive Officer of Odetics Chairman of the Board and Vice President of Gyyr Incorporated Chairman of the Board of Iteris, Inc. Director and Vice President of Mariner Networks, Inc. Director of Meyer, Mohaddes Associates, Inc. Chairman of the Board and Chief Executive Officer of Broadcast, Inc. Chairman of the Board Zyfer, Inc. 1969 Kevin C. Daly, Ph.D.(1)(2) President and Chief Executive Officer of ATL Products, Inc. 1993 Crandall Gudmundson 69 Former President of Odetics 1979 Gregory A. Miner(1) 45 Vice President, Chief Operating Officer and Chief Financial Officer and Director of Odetics Chief Financial Officer, Secretary and Director of Gyyr Incorporated Director of Iteris, Inc. Chief Financial Officer of Mariner Networks, Inc. Chief Financial Officer, Secretary and Director of Meyer, Mohaddes Associates, Inc. and Zyfer, Inc. Chief Financial Officer and Assistant Secretary of Broadcast, Inc. 1998 Jerry F. Muench 65 Secretary and former Vice President, Marketing of Odetics 1969

-John W. Seazholtz(2)(3) 63 Chairman of the Board of Westell Technologies 1998 Thomas L. Thomas(2) 51 President and Chief Executive Officer of Ajuba Solutions and Chairman of the Board of Mariner Networks.
-1999 Paul E. Wright(1)(3) 69 President of Wright Associates Engineering and Business Consultants Director of Iteris, Inc. 1993
+Name Age Position Director Since Joel Slutzky(3) 62 Chairman of the Board and Chief Executive Officer of Odetics and of Broadcast, Inc. Chairman of the Board and Vice President of Gyyr Incorporated Chairman of the Board of Iteris, Inc. and Zyfer, Inc. Director and Vice President of Mariner Networks, Inc. Director of Meyer, Mohaddes Associates, Inc. 1969 Kevin C. Daly, Ph.D.(2)(3) 57 Director of Odetics 1993 Crandall Gudmundson 70 Director of Odetics 1979 Gregory A. Miner(3) 46 Vice President, Chief Financial Officer, Chief Operating Officer and Director of Odetics Chief Financial Officer and Assistant Secretary of Broadcast Director, Chief Financial Officer and Secretary of Gyyr Director of Iteris Chief Financial Officer of Mariner Networks Director, Chief Financial Officer and Secretary of Meyer, Mohaddes Associates and Zyfer 1998 Jerry F. Muench 66 Director and Secretary of Odetics 1969 John W. Seazholtz(1)(2) 64 Director of Odetics Director of Mariner Networks 1998 Thomas L. Thomas(1)(2) 52 Director of Odetics Chairman of the Board of Mariner Networks 1999 Paul E. Wright(1)(3) 70 Director of Odetics 1993

-- (1) Member of the Finance Committee.
+(1) Member of the Audit Committee.

-- (2) Member of the Compensation and Stock Option Committee.
+(2) Member of the Compensation and Stock Option Committee.

-- (3) Member of the Audit Committee.
+(3) Member of the Finance Committee.

-Joel Slutzky founded Odetics in 1969 and has served as Chairman of the Board of Directors since 1969 and the Chief Executive Officer since 1975.
+Joel Slutzky has served as the Chairman of the Board of Directors of Odetics since he co-founded Odetics in 1969 and has served as the Chief Executive Officer since 1975.
 From August 1993 until January 1994, Mr. Slutzky assumed the additional responsibilities of Chief Financial Officer on an interim basis following the retirement of Odetics' former Chief Financial Officer.
-Mr. Slutzky also served as the President of Odetics from 1969 to 1975, and has served as a Director of ATL Products, Inc. from its formation in 1993, until Quantum Corporation purchased ATL in October 1998.
-Mr. Slutzky also currently serves as an officer in various capacities for the other subsidiaries of Odetics.
-Prior to founding Odetics, Mr. Slutzky was an engineering manager at Leach Corporation, now part of the Lockheed Electronics Division of Lockheed Corporation.
+Mr. Slutzky also served as the President of Odetics from 1969 to 1975 and served as a director of ATL Products, Inc., a former subsidiary of Odetics, from its formation in 1993 until Quantum Corporation purchased ATL in October 1998.
+Mr. Slutzky currently serves in various capacities for the other subsidiaries of Odetics.
+Prior to founding Odetics, Mr. Slutzky was an engineering manager at Leach Corporation, which is now part of the Lockheed Electronics division of Lockheed Corporation.

-Kevin C. Daly, Ph.D. has served as a director of Odetics and President, Chief Executive Officer and a director of Odetics' former subsidiary, ATL, since its formation in 1993.
-Dr. Daly has also served as Vice President and Chief Technical Officer of Odetics from 1987 until 1997 when Odetics consummated the spin-off of its interest in ATL.
-Prior to that, Dr. Daly served as the Director of Space Systems of Odetics since 1985 when he joined Odetics.
-From March 1974 until June 1985, Dr. Daly served as the Director of the Control and Dynamics Division of the Charles Stark Draper Laboratory.
+Kevin C. Daly, Ph.D. has served as a director of Odetics since 1993 and has served as the President and Chief Executive Officer of ATL since its formation in 1993.
+Dr. Daly also served as Vice President and Chief Technical Officer of Odetics from 1987 until 1997 when Odetics consummated the spin-off of its interest in ATL.
+Prior to that, from 1985 until 1987, Dr. Daly served as the Director of Space Systems of Odetics.
+From March 1974 until June 1985, Dr. Daly served as the Director of the Control and Dynamics division of the Charles Stark Draper Laboratory.
 During that period, Dr. Daly participated in the design and development of guidance, navigation and control systems for several major space programs, including the United States Space Shuttle program.
-Dr. Daly also served as a manager of electronic systems for a major space program of the United States Air Force from March 1970 to March 1974.

-Crandall Gudmundson is a co-founder of Odetics and served as its President from 1975 until his retirement in 1998, and as a director since 1979.
-Mr. Gudmundson served as a director of ATL from 1993 to 1998.
+Crandall Gudmundson is a co-founder of Odetics and served as its President from 1975 until his retirement in 1998.
+Mr. Gudmundson has served as a director of Odetics since 1979 and served as a director of ATL from 1993 to 1998.
 Prior to co-founding Odetics, Mr. Gudmundson was the lead project engineer for Leach Corporation.